rich-context-competition/rich-context-book-2019/combined_chapters/rich_context_book.md

 In this article, we describe a method for extracting dataset mentions based on a deep recurrent neural network.
 In particular, we used a Bidirectional Long short-term Memory (BiLSTM) sequence to sequence model paired with a Conditional Random Field (CRF) inference mechanism.
+The architecture is similar to chapter 6, but we only focus on the detection of dataset mentions.
 We tested our model on a novel dataset produced for the Rich Context Competition challenge.
-We achieve a relatively good performance of
+We achieve a relatively good performance of $F_{1}=0.885$.
-$F_{1}=0.885$.
 We discuss the limitations of our model.

 The dataset
 ===========

-The Rich Context Dataset challenge was proposed by the New York University’s Coleridge Initiative [@richtextcompetition].
+The Rich Context Dataset challenge was proposed by the New York University's Coleridge Initiative [@richtextcompetition].
 The challenge comprised several phases, and participants moved through the phases depending on their performance.
 We only analyze data of the first phase.
 This phase contained a list of datasets and a labeled corpus of around